 Screenshot of wsdc.net v3 homepage

-The eventual demise occurred within 6 months, which from the technical side occurred due to the server operating system.
-By default a web server logs each and every visit, every image loaded, etc. These operating systems at the time had no included way of clearing old logs that didn’t matter anymore – there was no log rotation as is found in modern systems today.
+The eventual demise occurred within a 6 month timeframe, which from the technical side occurred due to a quirk the server operating system.
+By default a web server logs each and every visit, every image loaded, etc. which results in a large amount of just text stored on the server.
+These operating systems at the time had no built-in way of clearing old logs that didn’t matter anymore automatically – there was no log rotation as is found in modern systems today.
 The server ended up filling itself with logs and therefore had no room to function further.
+With legal and physical intimidation from the founder, and no money to solve the issue, the company collapsed.

 Retrospective